-The Moon Village Association (MVA) has been recently created as non-governmental organization (NGO) based in Vienna.
-Its goal is the creation of a permanent global informal forum for stakeholders like governments, industry, academia and the public interested in the development of the Moon Village.
-The MVA fosters cooperation for existing or planned global moon exploration programs, be they public or private initiatives.
-It comprises approximately 150 members from more than 34 countries around the globe, representing a diverse array of technical, scientific, cultural and interdisciplinary fields.
+The Moon Village Association (MVA) was created in 2017 as a non-governmental organization (NGO) based in Vienna, Austria.
+MVA acts as a permanent global informal forum for stakeholders like governments, industry, academia and the public interested in the development of the Moon Village.
+The MVA fosters cooperation among existing or planned public or private global moon exploration programs.
+It comprises more than 600 participants to MVA activities and 33 institutional members from more than 65 countries, representing a diverse array of technical, scientific, cultural and interdisciplinary fields.

 The Moon Village Association was founded as a Non-Governmental Organization (NGO), registered in Vienna in 2017 with the aim of fostering the realization of the Moon Village.